Suicide Risk and Severe Psychiatric Symptoms in Lyme Disease

 After one month of intravenous ceftriaxone therapy, the patient experienced improvement in mental status and resolution of suicidal ideation (Banerjee 2013).

-[bctt tweet=”Dr. Robert Bransfield reports observing suicidal and homicidal concerns in patients with Lyme disease and related tick-borne illnesses.” username=”DrDanielCameron”]
+[bctt tweet=”Dr. Robert Bransfield reported severe psychiatric symptoms in some patients with Lyme disease and related tick-borne illnesses.” username=”DrDanielCameron”]

-An article titled “A Fatal Case of Late Stage Lyme Borreliosis and Substance Abuse” describes a patient exhibiting aggressiveness, violence, and homicidal behavior.
+An article titled “A Fatal Case of Late Stage Lyme Borreliosis and Substance Abuse” described a patient exhibiting aggressiveness, violence, and homicidal behavior.

-Several case reports describe tragic outcomes in patients with untreated infection.
+Several case reports describe tragic outcomes involving untreated or poorly recognized infection.
 See additional discussions of fatal Lyme disease cases.

-Bransfield and colleagues emphasize that earlier diagnosis and treatment may help reduce the risk of psychiatric deterioration and substance abuse.
+Bransfield and colleagues emphasized that earlier diagnosis, treatment, and attention to substance abuse risk may help reduce psychiatric deterioration.

 “More effective diagnosis and treatment and attention to substance abuse potential in these patients may help prevent some cases of addictive disorders, substance abuse, and death.”